Dr. Paul Bonthuis

 Education

-- Major, Bioengineering, University of Illinois at Urbana-Champaign
+- Major, Neuroscience, University of Illinois Urbana-Champaign

 Undergraduate Student